FV Scandies Rose: Preparation

 On 29 December 2019, the captain and crew of Scandies Rose began initial preparations of the ship for departure from "Cannery Row", a harbor in Kodiak, Alaska.
-This with the intent to participate in cod fishing in the Bering Sea, which was first permitted from the first of January.
-The crew worked through the night with loading and securing the 195 pots.
+With the intent to participate in cod fishing in the Bering Sea, which was first permitted from the first of January, the crew worked through the night with loading and securing the 195 pots.
 The pots measured 7 ft by 8 ft by 34 in.
 Among the crew was the captain's son, David Cobban.
 On 30 December, the crew continued preparing the vessel and made sure everything was secured.
 The vessel was then moved to a fueling dock where she was loaded with diesel fuel and potable water.
 Captain Cobban Jr. conducted safety drills on the vessel, which included both discussion about the engine room fire suppression system, locations of life rafts, and the vessel's Emergency Beacon.
 Crew members were instructed on how to signal mayday using the radio equipment on board.
 In interviews conducted afterwards, the two surviving crewmembers both stated that the drills were thorough.
 The safety drills were documented, signed by everyone on board, and sent via text message to the vessel manager.
 The crew and captain discussed the weather along the proposed route.
 According to one of the survivors, the crew used a weather app called Windy for weather updates.
 The National Weather Service's (NWS) marine forecasts were continuously received via Very high frequency.
 Just before Scandies Rose departed, the NWS issued a marine forecast that included a gale warning and a heavy freezing spray warning for the vessel's proposed route.
 According to both survivors, the crew and captain knew the weather was going to be "lousy".